BitcoinAus/KYC/README.md

 4. A call to RapidID's REST API is posted
 5. If verified, the data is hashed and submitted to the Ethereum blockchain

+To verify a users 100 points of ID, they are asked to sign a message from the private key that holds their attestations.
+1. The exchange website generates a unique message

 ## Contracts
 There are two smart contracts.
 1. The repository ERC70 contract which stores data in Key Value pairs.